The Dudley Family & Their Enslaved People

 UPDATED: Nov 2, 2022.

-Paul was son of Joseph, brother of William and Chief Justice of the Massachusetts colonial government.
-Digging into archival records we find two stunning examples of Judge Paul Dudley enslaving Black people 40 years apart.
+Paul Dudley was the son of Gov. Joseph, the brother of William, and the Chief Justice of the Massachusetts colonial government.
+Digging into archival records, we find two stunning examples of Judge Paul Dudley enslaving Black people 40 years apart.

 The Dudleys, Pirates, and Clandestine Slave Trade